 - Trying to transfer or copy files from one disk to another

-- Access a portable drive
+- While accessing a portable drive

-- Trying to take a backup of the system
+- Taking backup of the system

-Causes of “Semaphore Timeout Period Has Expired (0x80070079)” Error
+Causes of Semaphore Timeout Period Has Expired Error 0x80070079

-Disks are formatted with a file system such as NTFS, FAT32, etc., which act as an index for the OS.
-They tell the physical location of the stored files and the spaces on the disk which are available to store new data.
-Imagine a situation where you are supposed to pick up a parcel from a particular address and drop it to another address.
-If you don’t know these two addresses, you won’t be able to deliver the parcel.
-The same goes for the OS, which doesn’t get to know the location because of the corrupt file system— source disk, target disk, or both — and may throw the error “Location is not accessible, the semaphore timeout period has expired.“
+Disks are formatted with file systems, such as NTFS, FAT32, etc. The file system acts as an index for the operating system.
+The file systems identify the physical location of the stored files and the location on the disk that is available to store new data.
+If the file system gets corrupt, the operating system may not able to know the location — source disk, target disk, or both — and may throw the error: Location is not accessible, the semaphore timeout period has expired error 0x80070079.

 2. Bad sectors on the drive(s)

-3. Physical damages to drive(s)
+3. Physical damage to the drive(s)

 4. Damaged USB/Network cable

-5. Issues with other networking hardware
+5. Issues with the networking hardware

 6. Corrupt/Outdated network drivers

-7. Network firewall or Antivirus preventing the access to drive
+7. Network Firewall or Antivirus preventing the access to drive

 8. File size limit

-9. Device driver(s) corruption/Outdated driver(s)
+9. Device driver(s) corruption or outdated driver(s)

 10. Other programs preventing data transfer

-Following are the methods to troubleshoot and fix the issue:
+Here are some methods to fix the error 0X80070079.

-1) The cable in use may be damaged.
+1. Change the USB/Network cable: The cable in use may be damaged.
 Replace the USB/Network cable with a new one and see if it works.

-2) If you’re using USB 2.0, replace it with USB 3.0.
-This may fix the error as it may be happening because the system isn’t supporting USB 2.0.
+2. Use USB 3.0: If you’re using USB 2.0, replace it with USB 3.0.
+It may fix the error if the system isn’t supporting USB 2.0.

-c) Choose, Search automatically on the next prompt.
+- Choose Search automatically on the next prompt.

-d) Restart the system after updating the network driver.
+- Restart the system after updating the network driver.

-- Click the network icon at the bottom-right corner of the screen
+- Click the network icon at the bottom right corner of the screen.

-- Click Network & Internet settings
+- Click Network & Internet settings.

-- Click Network reset on the window that opens next
+- Click Network reset on the window that opens next.

 - Click Reset now